Table of Contents

 Mica

 Mica is a very controversial ingredient.
-First of all, it is added to these sunscreens, and to all skincare products for that matter, only to enhance the aesthetic qualities of the product.
+First of all, manufacturers add it to sunscreens, and to all skincare products for that matter, only to enhance the aesthetic qualities of the product.
 Secondly, mica has a dark side.
 While not related to the discussion on natural ingredients, it’s important to note that in India, children as young as four years of age do the mining.
 Many people therefore associate this ingredient with Child Labor allegations.
 Additionally, heavy metals like arsenic, mercury and lead commonly contaminate naturally mined mica.
 These heavy metals are huge safety concerns in beauty products.

 Responsible skincare manufacturers using mica in their formulations purchase synthetic mica.
 Like iron oxide, mica made in a factory is safer than its natural counterpart.
 I’ll assume the makers of the two product samples I reviewed chose to formulate these sunscreens with the synthetic version.
 Unfortunately, the consumer has no way to know for sure.
 Remember, the labels on both sunscreens claim they are 100% Natural Sunscreens.